loveRhythm1990/loveRhythm1990.github.io/_posts/2021-3-23-reflector.markdown

 			if err != errorStopRequested {
 				switch {
 				case isExpiredError(err):
-					// Don't set LastSyncResourceVersionUnavailable - LIST call with ResourceVersion=RV already
-					// has a semantic that it returns data at least as fresh as provided RV.
-					// So first try to LIST with setting RV to resource version of last observed object. klog.V(4).Infof("%s: watch of %v closed with: %v", r.name, r.expectedTypeName, err)
+					klog.V(4).Infof("%s: watch of %v closed with: %v", r.name, r.expectedTypeName, err)
 				default:
 					klog.Warningf("%s: watch of %v ended with: %v", r.name, r.expectedTypeName, err)